wunderwuzzi23/firefox-cookiemonster/README.md

 To enable the new settings, a fresh instance of Firefox needs to start up.
 Can be done with either `pkill firefox` or regular `kill` command `ps aux | grep -ie firefox | awk '{print $2}' | xargs kill -9`

+*figuring out a way via -new-instance or copying profiles might also work, but I have not tried these variations*

-### Launching Firefox
+#### Launching Firefox with debugger API exposed

 ```
 /Applications/Firefox.app/Contents/MacOS/firefox --start-debugger-server 9222 &
 ```

 Now you can run `./ffcm` and emjoy the results.

 Consider cleaning up and reverting changes at the end also.

 ## Detections and alerting